 Nelsons is the UK’s largest manufacturer of natural healthcare products, including RESCUE Remedy and Nelsons Tea Tree Cream.
 Their products are manufactured in Wimbledon, England – http://www.nelsonsnaturalworld.com/en-gb/uk/

-You may find British made soaps and other products at Crabtree and Evelyn.
+Crabtree & Evelyn were an Anglo-American company and are owned by a Malaysian company.
+You may find some British made soaps and other products at Crabtree and Evelyn.
 However, shop carefully as many Crabtree and Evelyn products are foreign made.
 Check the packaging.
 No country of origin information is given on their website.
-Crabtree & Evelyn are an Anglo-American company owned by a Malaysian company! – http://www.crabtree-evelyn.co.uk
+The British made Crabtree and Evelyn soaps I have used have been top notch.
+They non-soap related products such as tins of biscuits that are made in the UK. – http://www.crabtree-evelyn.co.uk

 It’s the same story with Pecksniff’s too.
 No country of origin information is given on their website, but if you check the packaging some of their products (fragrances, cosmetics, soaps, candles) might be made in England.
 The Pecksniff’s soaps I have used were made in England.
 They have a shop in Brighton – http://www.pecksniffs.com

 Some Body Shop soap bars and other products are made in the UK, but please check the packaging carefully to see where a product was made.
 Many Body Shop products are still made in the UK, but many are made abroad these days too.
 Country of origin information is not given on their website.
 The Body Shop is owned by French company L’Oréal.
+Many products in the Body Shop are now made in France.
 Pretty much everything in the Body Shop used to be made in the UK, but these days much of their range is foreign made, so shop carefully and with careful shopping you can buy lots of British made Body Shop products still – http://www.thebodyshop.co.uk